Voicemail: Delta 1

 Another company, Delphi Communications of California, deserves some partial credit for invention of voicemail.
-Under the leadership of Jay Stoffer, Delphi developed a proprietary system called Delta 1 that picked up incoming calls directly from the telephone company.
-Stoffer presented the Delphi concept publicly to the association of Telephone Answering Services around 1973 and the prototype system was launched in San Francisco in 1976 by a Delphi company called VoiceBank.
-Delphi developed Delta 1 as a purely service-oriented voice messaging system to answer subscriber telephones for businesses and professionals.
-Delta 1 required human intervention for message deposit.
-While three machines were built, only one machine was put into operational service.
-The completely automated voice messaging system (Delta 2) was developed for initial operational use in Los Angeles in 1981.
-Apparently Delta 2 was built, installed and operational for a short while, but unfortunately Delphi's major early investor, Exxon Enterprises, abruptly shut down Delphi in July 1982.
-Nothing further was done with Delphi's technology.
+Delphi developed a proprietary system called Delta 1 that picked up and coming calls directly from the telephone company.
+Delphi presented the concept publicly to the association of Telephone Answering Services around 1973 and the prototype system was launched in San Francisco in 1976 by a Delphi company called VoiceBank.
 A patent was applied for and issued for Delphi's Automated Telephone Voice Service System.
 The patent, US Patent No. 4,625,081, was issued after Delphi's closure, but Delphi's assets (and the patent) were transferred to another Exxon company, Gilbarco, which made equipment for gas pumps at filling stations.
 Gilbarco is now owned by GEC in the United Kingdom.